With AI, machine learning, and big data, companies have more information than ever about their customers.

 Dave Antil: Yeah.
 Tell me about RXA.
 What do you guys help companies do?

-Jason Harper: Well, we’re a … consider ourselves an applied artificial intelligence company.
-Really our focus is on … it’s helping companies take advantage of all the kind of headlines you’re reading about AI, and big data, and all those great new technology in the billions and trillions of dollars of investment and research that’s pouring into it.
+Jason Harper: We consider ourselves an applied artificial intelligence company.
+Really our focus is on helping companies take advantage of all the kind of headlines you’re reading about AI, and big data, and all those great new technology in the billions and trillions of dollars of investment and research that’s pouring into it.
 We’re trying to help companies today take advantage of all that stuff really fast.
 We’re trying to stay out in front of the curve as to what’s coming, but also know what’s available now, and how can we put this together to help companies really use and get all of the great benefit that were kind of reading about in the headlines.

 Dave Antil: Cool.
 Good.
 I want to dig into that in a minute, but first I want to go back in time a little bit and learn a little bit about you.
 What was your first job in marketing and advertising world?